-Longo is well known for his bold drawings and sculptural works fusing pop culture and Fine Art influenced by his childhood fascination with mass media: television, movies, magazines, and comic books, which continues to influence his work today.
+Roberto Longo, born in Brooklyn in 1953 and raised on Long Island, is an American painter and sculptor known for his bold drawings and sculptural works which fuse fine art and pop culture.
+His childhood fascination with mass media – television, movies, magazines and comic books – continues to influence his work today.

 In 1972 Longo received a grant to study at the Accademia di Belle Arti in Florence, Italy.
 Returning to New York, he studied sculpture at Buffalo State College, where he received a BFA in 1975.
 At Buffalo State, he studied under and was influenced by Joseph Piccillo.
 Longo and his friends, Cindy Sherman among them, founded the avant-garde art gallery Essex Art Center in a converted ice factory.
 Through the gallery, Longo met many New York City artists and eventually moved to New York to join the underground art scene there.